-As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of Section 143(11) of the CompaniesAct 2013 and on the basis of such checks of the books and records of the company as weconsidered appropriate and according to the information and explanations given to us wegive in the Annexure A a statement on the matters specified in paragraphs 3 and 4 of theOrder.
+As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of section 143(11) of the CompaniesAct 2013 and on the basis of such checks of the books and records of the company as weconsidered appropriate and according to the information and explanations given to us wegive in the Annexure A a statement on the matters specified in paragraphs 3 and 4 of theOrder to the extent applicable.

-As required by Section 143(3) of the Act we report that:
+As required by section 143(3) of the Act we report that:

-ii.
-In our opinion proper books of account as required by law have been kept by theCompany so far as appears from our examination of those books.
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-iv.
-Except for the effects of the matter described in the "Basis for QualifiedOpinion" section in our opinion the aforesaid financial statements comply with theInd AS specified under section 133 of the Act;
+d) Except for the effects of the matter described in the "Basis for QualifiedOpinion" section in our opinion the aforesaid financial statements comply with theInd AS specified under section 133 of the Act;

-v.
-On the basis of written representations received from the directors as on March 312016 and taken on record by the Board of Directors none of the directors is disqualifiedas on 31 March 2019 from being appointed as a director in terms of section 164(2) of theAct;
+e) On the basis of written representations received from the directors as on 31 March2019 and taken on record by the Board of Directors none of the directors is disqualifiedas on 31 March 2019 from being appointed as a director in terms of section 164(2) of theAct;

-vii.
-With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

-c.
-There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.
+iii) There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.

 ANNEXURE A FORMING PART OF THE INDEPENDENT AUDITORS' REPORT

 Referred to in the report of even date of the Auditors to members of Modern InsulatorsLimited

 (i) (a) The company is maintaining proper records showing full particulars includingquantitative details and situation of fixed assets except furniture & fixtures forwhich detailed records are not maintained.

-(b) As per the information and explanations given to us most of the fixed assetshave been physically verified during the year by management in accordance with aphased programme of verification at reasonable intervals.
-According to the information andexplanations given to us no material discrepancies were noticed on such verification.
+(b) According to the information and explanations given to us most of the fixed assetshave been physically verified during the year by the management in accordance with aphased programme of verification at reasonable intervals and no material discrepancieswere noticed on such verification.

-(c) According to the information and explanations given to us and on the basis of ourexamination of the records of the Company the title deeds of immovable properties areheld in the name of the Company.
+(c) According to the information and explanations given to us the title deeds ofimmovable properties are held in the name of the Company or its division.

-(b) The Company has given interest free loan to a Company covered under section 189 ofthe Companies Act in view of proposed amalgamation awaiting approval from Board forIndustrial and Financial Reconstruction.
-Since the amount paid is in connection toproposed amalgamation scheme no terms have been specified for repayment of loan and interest.
-In view of likelyadvantage to the Company on such amalgamation granting of such loan is not prejudicial tothe interest of the Company (Refer Note No. 29).
+(iii) (a) The Company had granted interest free unsecured loan to a Company covered inthe register maintained under section 189 of the Companies Act 2013 in view of proposedamalgamation under the provisions of Companies Act 2013.
+According to the information andexplanations given to us since the amount paid is in connection to proposed amalgamationno terms have been specified for repayment of loan and interest.
+In view of likelyadvantage to the Company on such amalgamation granting of such loan is not prejudicial tothe interest of the Company (Refer note no. 46).

 (iv) According to the information and explanations given to us the Company hascomplied with the provisions of section 185 and 186 of the Companies Act 2013 in respectof loans investments guarantees and security.

-(vii) (a) According to the records of the company the company is generally regular in depositing withappropriate authorities undisputed statutory dues including provident fund employees'state insurance sales tax service tax duty ofcustoms duty of excise value added tax cess and other statutory dues applicable to itand no undisputed statutory dues as noted above is outstanding for a period of more thansix months from the date it became payable.
+(vii) (a) According to the information and explanations given to us and based on ourexamination of the records the company is generally regular in depositing withappropriate authorities undisputed statutory dues including provident fund employees'state insurance income tax goods and service tax sales tax service tax duty ofcustoms duty of excise value added tax cess and other statutory dues applicable to itand no undisputed statutory dues as noted above is outstanding for a period of more thansix months from the date it became payable.

-(b) According to the information and explanations given to us and the records of theCompany examined by us the particulars of dues of sales tax value added tax duty ofexcise and Service Tax etc. as applicable as at 31st March 2016 which have not beendeposited on account of dispute are as follows:
+(b) According to the information and explanations given to us and based on ourexamination of the records the particulars of dues of sales tax value added tax duty ofexcise and service tax etc. as applicable as at 31 March 2019 which have not beendeposited on account of dispute are as follows:

-(viii) Based on our audit and as per the information and explanations given to us and based on ourexamination of the records the company has not defaulted in repayment of dues to bankduring the year.
+(viii) According to the information and explanations given to us and based on ourexamination of the records the company has not defaulted in repayment of dues to bankduring the year.
 The company does not have any dues to debenture holders and loans fromfinancial institutions/government.

 (xi) The managerial remuneration has been paid or provided in accordance with therequisite approvals mandated by the provisions of section 197 read with Schedule V to theCompanies Act 2013.

 (xiv) According to the information and explanations given to us the company has notmade any preferential allotment or private placement of shares or fully or partlyconvertible debentures during the year and therefore this clause is not applicable.

 (xv) According to the information and explanations given to us the company has notentered into any non-cash transactions with directors or persons connected with them andtherefore this clause is not applicable.